Foundation vs Charity vs Nonprofit: Key Differences

 Charities aim to make a positive, lasting impact on the communities or causes they serve.
 They work as nonprofit organizations, meaning any surplus income is reinvested into their programs and services.

 Charities rely on volunteers, staff, and partnerships with other organizations to carry out activities such as providing aid, education, healthcare, or advocacy.
-They are accountable to donors, beneficiaries, and governing bodies, often required to report on how funds are used.
+They are accountable to donors, beneficiaries, and governing bodies, and they’re often required to report on how funds are used.

 What Is a Nonprofit?

 A nonprofit organization is dedicated to furthering a social cause or advocating for a shared point of view.
-It is a business or corporation that has been given tax-exempt status by the Internal Revenue Service (IRS) because it pursues a religious, scientific, charitable, educational, literary, public safety, or cruelty-prevention mission or area of work.
+It’s a business or corporation that has been given tax-exempt status by the Internal Revenue Service (IRS) because it pursues a religious, scientific, charitable, educational, literary, public safety, or cruelty-prevention mission or area of work.

 How Nonprofits Work